California Games

-California Games is a 1987 sports video game originally released by Epyx for the Apple II and Commodore 64, and ported to other home computers and video game consoles.
-Branching from their Summer Games and Winter Games series, this game consists of a collection of outdoor sports purportedly popular in California.
-The game was successful and spawned a sequel.
+California Games is a 1987 sports video game developed and published by Epyx for the Apple II and Commodore 64.
+Branching from their Summer Games and Winter Games series, it is a collection of outdoor sports purportedly popular in California.
+The game was successful and was soon ported to other home computers and video game consoles, and was the pack-in game for the Atari Lynx when that system launched in September 1989.
+It was followed by the sequel California Games II in 1990.